EleniVasilaki/Socience/README.md

 * Discover new opportunities for funding, collaborations and partnerships.

 ## Getting started
 To get started with Σocience, simply clone the repository and follow the steps below.
 Once you've done that, you can create an account and start exploring.
+The app navigation is based on menus.

 - Go to the directory of the project in your local memory.
 - Copy the path of the .jar file.